 Minded no longer delivers prescription medication.
 Instead, their medical staff writes a prescription to whichever pharmacy you prefer, and you can pick it up there.
 For many patients out there, this can actually be preferable, though.
 With companies like Mark Cuban’s Low Cost Drugs, Capsule, and Amazon, you can still get prescriptions delivered to you for super cheap.

 Minded is also only currently available to anyone over 18 living in the following states, but they are continually growing and adding new states:

 How much does Minded cost?

-Minded services are not currently covered by health insurance, however, the platform is FSA/HSA qualified.
+Minded services are not currently covered by health insurance (until the beginning of 2023), however, the platform is FSA/HSA qualified.
 Minded services are also not covered by Medicare or Medicaid.

 You can, however, utilize your insurance to cover the cost of your prescribed medication if it is delivered straight to your pharmacy.

 What does the Minded experience actually look like?

 Now that we have rifled through Minded’s services in-depth, if you’re interested in giving them a try, here’s how to get started with just a few simple steps:

 To use Minded, you must complete an online evaluation to see whether Minded is right for you.
 This questionnaire is intended to screen out those who are suicidal, have bipolar disorders, or suffer from schizophrenia and cannot be treated by Minded’s services.